NonNavi/Vertex-Render-For-Godot-4/README.md

 ## Recommendations for your Project

-If you're not planning in using effects like SSAO or SSIL, I suggest adding **render_mode unshaded**, this however will make Ambient light behave differently.
+- If you're not planning in using effects like SSAO or SSIL, I suggest adding **render_mode unshaded**, this however will make Ambient light behave differently.
+- I recommend adding the Light's to the Light group manually, make it so is a Global Group and adding the nodes to the group is easier.